-If you prefer to work behind the scenes in roles like administration, fundraising, IT support or driving, you can still make a big difference to the lives of the people we support and we would be delighted to hear from you, too.
+If you prefer to work behind the scenes in roles like administration, marketing, fundraising, or driving, you can still make a big difference to the lives of the people we support and we would be delighted to hear from you, too.

 We know that volunteers are busy, so we work together and agree what works for everyone.

 • Meet new people